 The "LLaMA" paper, officially published as "LLaMA: Open and Efficient Foundation Language Models" made the following important contributions:

-• Open-sourced a 65 billion parameter model trained on trillions of tokens using only publicly available datasets and comparable in performance to ChatGPT.
+• Open-sourced a 65-billion-parameter model trained on trillions of tokens using only publicly available datasets and comparable in performance to ChatGPT.
 This is in stark contrast to OpenAI's ChatGPT based models which are closed-source.

-• The LLaMA paper helped advance open-source research into LLM's and has led to the release of several open-source assistant-style large language models such as GPT4All.
+• The LLaMA paper helped advance open-source research into LLMs and has led to the release of several open-source assistant-style large language models such as GPT4All.

 • The LLaMA model is based on the transformer architecture.
 However, unlike the BERT model the LLaMA model only utilizes "decoders" and does not use any "encoders".
 This is also how ChatGPT works.